Melisende Psalter: Date and recipient

-The exact date of the psalter, and for whom it was made, is unknown, although it is obviously made for a noblewoman of the kingdom, based on the use of Byzantine styles (considered to be "aristocratic" by the crusaders), the depictions of kings, and the use of feminine word endings in the Latin prayers.
-Through circumstantial evidence Queen Melisende can probably be identified as the recipient.
+The exact date of the psalter, and for whom it was made, is unknown, although it is obviously made for a noblewoman of the kingdom, based on the use of Byzantine styles, considered to be aristocratic by the crusaders, the depictions of kings, and the use of feminine word endings in the Latin prayers.
+Through circumstantial evidence, Queen Melisende can probably be identified as the recipient.
 The English influence in the calendar and elsewhere likely comes from King Fulk, who was related to the English royal family by marriage.

 It is also notable that aside from the capture of Jerusalem, the only crusader-specific dates in the calendar are the deaths of Melisende's parents, King Baldwin II and Queen Morphia.
-The mixture of Catholic and Orthodox elements in the psalter may reflect Melisende's mixed upbringing (Baldwin was Catholic and Morphia was an Armenian of the Greek Orthodox faith).
+The mixture of Catholic and Orthodox elements in the psalter may reflect Melisende's mixed upbringing.
+Her father, Baldwin, was Catholic and her mother, Morphia, was an Armenian of the Greek Orthodox faith.

-If Melisende was indeed the recipient, then the psalter was most likely commissioned by Fulk, probably around 1135.
-Prior to this, Fulk and Melisende had been fighting for superiority in the kingdom, and Melisende had allied with rebels against Fulk; by 1134 they had reconciled, and the psalter had to have been written after 1131, the date of Baldwin II's death.
+If Melisende was the recipient, then the psalter was most likely commissioned by Fulk, probably around 1135.
+Prior to this, Fulk and Melisende had been fighting for superiority in the kingdom, and Melisende had allied with rebels against Fulk.
+By 1134 they had reconciled, and the psalter had to have been written after 1131, the date of Baldwin II's death.
 On the other hand, it could have been written anytime before Melisende's death in 1161.
 Palaeographical comparisons to other texts produced in Jerusalem suggest it was written in the 1140s or even 50s, but the later texts may have used the Melisende Psalter as a source.

 The manuscript was perhaps owned by Grande Chartreuse, Grenoble, in the early 19th century.
 By about 1840 it was owned by Ambroise Comarmond, director of the Museum of Fine Arts of Lyon.
 Its next owner was Guglielmo Libri (b.
 1802, d.
-1869), who is most famous for stealing medieval manuscripts from French public libraries; he sold it to the London bookdealers Payne and Foss, who in turn sold to the British Museum in November 1845.
+1869), who is most famous for stealing medieval manuscripts from French public libraries.
+He sold it to the London bookdealers Payne and Foss, who sold to the British Museum in November 1845.